 Gary Sheffield ended up playing for the Padres for a little under a season and a half.
-He had a Padres career batting line of .319/.372/.546 with 43 home runs and 136 RBI’s in 815 at bats.
-He also had a very impressive 66 walks opposed to 70 strike outs.
-A trademark for Sheffield who had the reputation of being a very difficult batter to strike out over his career.
+He had a Padres career batting line of .319/.372/.546 with 43 home runs and 136 RBI’s in 815 at-bats.
+He also had an awe-inspiring 66 walks opposed to 70 strikeouts.
+A trademark for Sheffield, who had the reputation of being a very difficult batter to strike out over his career.

-In June of 1993 the San Diego Padres decided to trade Sheffield at the age of 24 to the Florida Marlins.
-The team was shedding payroll and Sheffield’s $3.1 million dollar contract was deemed to costly for the once again rebuilding Padres.
+In June of 1993, the San Diego Padres decided to trade Sheffield at the age of 24 to the Florida Marlins.
+The team was shedding payroll, and Sheffield’s $3.1 million contract was deemed too costly for the once again rebuilding Padres.
 The fans were so angry.
 I can remember vividly being so upset at management that I refused to watch or go to a game for months after the June trade.
-Sheffield was an obvious star and his salary was not huge by any means.
+Sheffield was an obvious star, and his salary was not huge by any means.
 It was just another example of the Padres team letting the fans down.

-If not for the return in the trade, this deal would surely be complained about by more Padres fans.
-The Padres traded Sheffield and left-handed pitcher Rich Rodriguez to the Marlins for Andres Berumen, Jose Martinez and a shortstop turned relief pitcher named Trevor Hoffman.
-The National League all time saves leader was indeed acquired for Sheffield and that made the loss of Sheffield much easier.
-All though it took some time to really appreciate Hoffman, the deal was a decent move for the Padres.
+If not for the trade return, this deal would surely be complained about by more Padres fans.
+The Padres traded Sheffield and left-handed pitcher Rich Rodriguez to the Marlins for Andres Berumen, Jose Martinez, and a shortstop turned relief pitcher named Trevor Hoffman.
+The National League all-time saves leader was indeed acquired for Sheffield, and that made the loss of Sheffield much easier.
+Although it took some time to really appreciate Hoffman, the deal was a decent move for the Padres.
 Sheffield immediately took off as a major league player and even played for the rival Los Angeles Dodgers.
 The slugger blossomed as a Padre, and it was sad to see him take off in another uniform.